 This annual report is presented in a format consistent with the presentation requirements of the Governmental Accounting Standards Board (GASB) Statement No. 34, as applicable to the District's modified cash basis of accounting.
-Please read it in conjunction with the District's financial statements.

 Report Components

 This annual report consists of four parts as follows: